GeecoLABs/a4b-api-doc/source/includes/web-accounting.md

 Parameter | Default | Description
 --------- | ------- | -----------
-support_id | null | Id of the support between coach and client. prices/calendar_task | null |
+support_id | null | Id of the support between coach and client. currency | null | Currency for prices prices/calendar_task | null |
 prices/calendar_note | null |
 prices/calendar_comment | null |
 prices/client_wall_message | null |
 prices/api_sms_message | null |
+welcome | false | Decides if this is first email for client or not (different design) message | null | Custom message from coach to client estimated_amount | null | hash of custom key - values to store

 Fixed price lists

 Parameter | Default | Description
 --------- | ------- | -----------
-support_id | null | Id of the support between coach and client. fixed_price | null | The amount in users currency, eg. 125.0
+support_id | null | Id of the support between coach and client. currency | null | Currency for prices fixed_price | null | The amount in users currency, eg. 125.0 welcome | false | Decides if this is first email for client or not (different design) message | null | Custom message from coach to client estimated_amount | null | hash of custom key - values to store